aimeos/laravel-cms/docs/jsonapi-introduction.md

 ---
 title: "Introduction"
 permalink: /jsonapi/introduction/
-excerpt: "How to fetch data from LaravelCMS using the JSON:API"
+excerpt: "How to fetch data from Laravel CMS using the JSON:API"
 ---

-The LaravelCMS JSON frontend API follows the JSON:API standard documented at [jsonapi.org](https://jsonapi.org) and is available at (replace "mydomain.tld" with your own one):
+The Laravel CMS JSON frontend API follows the JSON:API standard documented at [jsonapi.org](https://jsonapi.org) and is available at (replace "mydomain.tld" with your own one):

 ```
 http://mydomain.tld/api/cms/pages